 Breath of the Wild is an unforgivable game, it’s hard and there’s not much handholding.
 Be prepared to die a lot, and I really mean a lot!
 You just have to accept it, it’s part of the game.
 Careful planning does help though.

 It’s unmistakably a Zelda game, but with a massive open world.
 Nintendo did their usual thing, but it looks like this time they allowed themselves to be influenced by other games like Skyrim, The Witcher, Metal Gear Solid and even Nintendo’s own Animal Crossing, and that resulted in one of the greatest Zelda games ever.

-I’m loving every minute I’m spending in Hyrule and I think this might become not only my favorite Zelda game, but my favorite game ever.
+I’m loving every minute I’m spending in this version of Hyrule and I think this might become not only my favorite Zelda game, but my favorite game ever.